DeanLuus22021994/zatrust-quickstart/README.md

 Reload VS Code window
 ```

+### Dual mount to address tsserver path mismatch

+A secondary bind mount to /zatrust-quickstart is added in docker-compose to satisfy tools that reference that root path.
+This avoids tsserver 'invalid install' warnings caused by stale absolute paths inside extension caches.

 ### Removed root symlink workaround

 The earlier attempt to create /zatrust-quickstart symlink was removed (permission issues).
 Not required for TypeScript resolution.